apache/metron/metron-platform/metron-elasticsearch/README.md

 _Method 1_ - Manually from the Ambari UI by following the flow:
 Ambari UI -> Services -> Metron -> Service Actions -> Elasticsearch Template Install

 _Method 2_ - Stop the Metron Indexing service, and start it again from Ambari UI.
+Note that the Metron Indexing service tracks if it has successfully installed the Elasticsearch templates, and will attempt to do so each time it is Started until successful.

 > Note: If you have made any customization to your index templates, then installing Elasticsearch templates afresh will lead to overwriting your existing changes.
 Please exercise caution.